“It is my mission to show people that flute that can be just as soulful and

 Kearns’s professionally produced discography includes two full albums, Soulfisticated, and On the Level, an EP called The Flute, eight stand-alone singles and a maxi-single.
 All of his works are available on his website, Amazon and across all major online streaming platforms, including Spotify, Apple Music and Tidal.

 His most recent EP, The Flute was released in 2016 and was the first flute album to chart as a #1 best-selling soul jazz and #2 best-selling contemporary R&B on Amazon.
 It also charted at #19 on the UK Soul Chart, a category usually dominated by vocalists, including Gregory Porter and Brian McKnight.

 His song, “Hazy” from The Flute is still in high rotation on Atlanta’s radio station WCLK, and is a favourite on their programs The Jazz of the City and The Soul of Jazz.

 His album Soulfisticated (2013) forged a similar trailblazing path to success, hitting #1 on Amazon’s soul jazz charts in the USA, and #9 in Japan (between Janelle Monae’s “The Electric Lady” and Whitney Houston’s “Love, Whitney”).
 His maxi-single, “I Wanna Be the One” also charted in Japan, at #1 in Amazon’s soul jazz category and #2 for contemporary R&B.

-His most dedicated fans follow his single releases on YouTube where his following has grown to 20,000 views per month and is on track to hit 1 million views later this year.
+His most dedicated fans follow his single releases on YouTube where his following has grown to 20,000 views per month and has surpassed 1 million views.

 He also attracts audiences on Instagram and in his videos through his unique onstage style.
 Like Prince, David Bowie and other iconic artists, Kearns wears small label designer clothes from Canada and Europe as an intricately woven reflection of his character.